I. Purpose

 - information specific to the exception request, including supporting reference material (NIST, Cybersecurity Framework, manufacturer’s recommendations, etc.)

-- reasons for not complying with provision(s)
+- justification for not complying with security and privacy policies and standards provision(s)

 - obstacles to compliance (e.g. technical, operational, financial, efficiency, or other challenges)